 Figure 3 shows the results of the suitability analysis based on select stakeholder interests.
 For visualisation purposes, the multibeam data coverage was classified into four bands (0-25%, 25-50%, 50-75%, and 75-100% of the area mapped with multibeam data) for each polygon.
-The three regions of highest priority singled out by this analysis have not only a high occurrence of desired attributes, reflected in a high suitability class, but also a relatively low multibeam data coverage.
+The three regions of highest priority singled out by this analysis not only have a high occurrence of the desired attributes, reflected in a high suitability class, but also a relatively low multibeam data coverage.

 The first target area, in the north of the study region, includes the Milne Seamount located close to the continental slope and reaching abyssal depths of 6000m.
 Milne Seamount is part of the Milne Seamount Complex, a Marine Protected Area.
 Of this area, 13% was classified as highly suitable, the rest, of medium suitability, with all three categories represented.
 Only 13% of this area has been mapped in detail.

 Southwest of the Milne Seamount Complex is the Sohm Plain Area.
 With 24% of the area mapped, the seafloor has been characterised as being made up of abyssal plains and hills.
 14% of the area is classified as highly suitable with all three categories occurring.
 The remaining area shows medium and low suitability classifications.

 Directly east of the US coastline and north of the Caribbean is the Sargasso Sea Area.
 Almost half of this target area is highly suitable (45%), the other half, medium suitability with the presence of all three categories.
 This area is mostly categorised as the abyssal plain although a small area likely reaches below 6000m water depth and into hadal regions and shows 26% data coverage.